NNPDF/pineappl/README.md

 # Similar projects

-`PineAPPL` is not the only or first grid interpolation library.
-There are also:
+`PineAPPL` is the most recent addition to the family of grid interpolation
+libraries:

 - [APPLgrid](https://applgrid.hepforge.org/) and
 - [fastNLO](https://fastnlo.hepforge.org/).